Washington DC Sports Hall of Fame

 The Washington DC Sports Hall of Fame is a hall of fame celebrating sportspeople in the Washington, D.C. area.
-It is located in left field of Nationals Park.

-It was established in 1980 as the Washington Hall of Stars at RFK Stadium, but went dormant for about a decade starting around 2001.
+It is located in left field of Nationals Park and was established in 1980 as the Washington Hall of Stars at the former RFK Stadium.

 Nominees for inclusion, as determined by a selection committee, "must have gained prominence in the Washington area through their achievements in sports as an athlete, coach, owner, executive, member of the media or contributor."
 Washington Redskins founding owner George Preston Marshall was removed in 2020 due to his alleged racism.